 Building surveys, condition surveys, bespoke surveys, defects analysis, residential surveys, commercial surveys, schedules of condition, expert witness reports, specifications and schedules of work, contract administration, specialist historic building consultancy.

-Our surveyors specialise in dealing with historic buildings but have experience on a wide range of property type and age including modern structures.
+Our surveyors specialise in dealing with historic buildings but have experience on a wide range of property types and ages including modern structures.